front cover of Imposing Decency

 University of Chicago Press, 2012

 As the first full-length study of the history of sexuality in America, Intimate Matters offered trenchant insights into the sexual behavior of Americans from colonial times to the present.
-Now, twenty-five years after its first publication, this groundbreaking classic is back in a crucial and updated third edition.
-With new and extended chapters, D’Emilio and Freedman give us an even deeper understanding of how sexuality has dramatically influenced politics and culture throughout our history and into the present.
+In this fully up-to-date edition of the classic work, John D’Emilio and Estelle B. Freedman give us an even deeper understanding of how sexuality has dramatically influenced politics and culture throughout our history and into the present.

-Hailed by critics for its comprehensive approach and noted by the US Supreme Court in the landmark Lawrence v.
-Texas ruling, this expanded new edition of Intimate Matters details the changes in sexuality and the ongoing growth of individual freedoms in the United States through meticulous research and lucid prose.
+Hailed by critics for its comprehensive approach and cited by the US Supreme Court in the landmark Lawrence v.
+Texas ruling, Intimate Matters is a landmark work, offering readers insight into changes in sexuality and the ongoing growth of individual freedoms in the United States through meticulous research and lucid prose.

 [more]